mendezVKI/MODULO/README.md

 - Exercise 5.
 We consider the flow of an impinging gas jet again, but this time on a numerical test case.
 This dataset was produced by Yannic Lowenstein during his STP at VKI at the end of 2023, with the help of Dr. Maria Faruoli.
 The Reynolds number is two orders of magnitude higher than in exercise 2, yet the flow features you will observe are pretty similar, at least qualitatively.
 From a learning perspective, the key feature of this test case is that the data is not available on a uniform grid.
 But fear not: with the new features, it is possible to compute the decompositions using appropriate weights!

+### Documentation

+The full documentation is available at https://modulo.readthedocs.io/en/latest/intro.html.
+This documentation is stored alongside the source code and linked to a specific version of MODULO.